 When you plan your future together and do not see ’I’ or ‘me,’ then your partner is a keeper.
-When you put the other’s needs before yours, it is the best relationship of your life.
+When you put the efforts to fulfill both your needs, it is the best relationship of your life.

 Teamwork, gratitude, and thankfulness are the building blocks of healthy relationships and holds massive importance in sustaining long-term relationships too.